-Students will acquire basic knowledge on the most common skin and sexual transmitted diseases.
-They will be able to recognise various skin lesions and to understand their aetiology and pathogenesis.
-Students will learn about differential diagnosis of the most common skin diseases, basic diagnostic tests and topical and systemic treatment in dermatology and venereology, epidemiology and preventive measures.
-Based on this knowledge, they will be able to create a diagnosis of skin diseases on the basis of patient's history, clinical presentation and the course of the disease.
+Students will acquire basic knowledge about the most common skin and sexual transmitted diseases.
+They will be able to recognise various types of skin lesions and to understand their aetiology and pathogenesis.
+Students will learn about diagnostic tests, topical and systemic treatment, differential diagnosis of the most common skin and venereal diseases, epidemiology and preventive measures.

-Students will acquire knowledge of the most common skin manifestations of systemic diseases and influence of skin disease on the whole organism in physical and psycho-social meaning.
-They will be informed about new topical and systemic treatment approaches and research in dermatology.
-They will be able to assess when specialist's treatment is needed.
+They will get familiar with the most common skin manifestations of non-dermatological systemic diseases and the influence of skin diseases on the whole organism in physical and psycho-social meaning.